alexandre-gallais/angular-template/instructions/README.md

 ## End

-1. Do the command `rm -r instruction`
+1. Do the command `rm -r instructions`